dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

   affine in 1-based voxel space, and reading it back with our code reproduces the affine that was passed to nibabel exactly (verified for every fixture in the check script).

+### Increment 5: NIFTI v2 header extensions (2026-09-22) -- DONE (item I.2a)

+- New file `R/nifti2_extensions.R` (`nifti2.extension()`,
+  `nifti2.get.extension()`, `nifti2.extension.text()` exported; the size, the
+  reader, the writer and the NUL handling as internal helpers with man pages).
+- `read.nifti2.header()` returns the extensions in a new `extensions` field, `write.nifti2()` gained an `extensions` parameter (falling back to the field of the header, so a header can be read and written back without losing them), `ni2header.template()` no longer claims the NIFTI v1 magic, and `pix_dim` of the template is no longer all zeroes.
+- New `dev_tools/nibabel_nifti2_dump.py` (dumps a file with nibabel, can also write a reference file) and `dev_tools/check_nifti2_extensions.R` (28 checks, 0 failures): nibabel reads our files with and without extensions, compressed and uncompressed, and reports the exact payloads; we read a nibabel-written file; the XML metadata of the three official CIFTI-2 example files written by Connectome Workbench matches nibabel byte for byte; Connectome Workbench reads our file and agrees on the data offset.
+- New tests `tests/testthat/test-read_nifti2_extensions.R` and
+  `test-write_nifti2_extensions.R` (71 expectations).
+Full suite: 2628 pass,
+  0 fail, 2 pre-existing skips. `R CMD check`: 0 errors, 0 warnings, 0 notes.

+Findings from this increment, worth not rediscovering:

+- **The magic string of a NIFTI v2 file is `n+2\0\r\n\032\n`, and older versions of this package wrote `n+1`.** Both reference implementations reject such a file (nibabel: 'magic string n+1 is not valid'; Connectome Workbench:
+  'incorrect magic', exit code 255), i.e. every NIFTI-2 file this package has written so far was unreadable outside R. Fixed, and reading such a file now warns.
+The template also had `pix_dim` all zeroes, which nibabel repairs on load (with a warning), so other software saw a header different from the one we wrote; it is all 1.0 now, like nibabel and Workbench.
+- **FreeSurfer's `mri_convert` cannot read NIFTI-2 files at all**, not even ones written by nibabel ('niiRead(): bad magic number').
+It is therefore *not* a reference implementation for NIFTI-2, only for NIFTI v1 and ANALYZE.
+- **Extension area layout**: 4 flag bytes at offset 540 (first byte non-zero iff extensions follow), then per extension a 4 byte size (total, always a multiple of 16) and a 4 byte code, then the payload; the data starts at `vox_offset`, which is exactly `544 + sum(sizes)` with no extra padding.
+The size is `(length(payload) + 23) %/% 16 * 16` (nibabel's rule, `content + 8` rounded up to 16).
+Workbench always pads with at least one NUL, nibabel does not guarantee one, and **both strip trailing NULs when reading**, so we do too (which makes a payload comparison against nibabel exact, and lets a rewritten file end up with a different but valid size).
+- **Reading the magic with `read.fixed.char.binary()` gives `n+2\r\n\032\n`**
+  (7 characters): that helper removes NUL bytes, so comparisons must use `substr(magic, 1, 3)`.
+- nibabel reports `hdr['dim'][0]` as the number of used dimensions (3 for our 3D test file), not as the highest used index.
+- For a CIFTI file, `nibabel.load()` returns a `Cifti2Image` whose `.header` is a *CIFTI* header with no `dim` field; the NIFTI header is at `.nifti_header`.
+The payload of a CIFTI extension is parsed into an object by nibabel, so the raw bytes are only available via the private `._raw` attribute (a useful trick for a check tool, but nothing to build on).
+- Connectome Workbench as a verifier: `wb_command -nifti-information <file>
+  -print-header` prints the header and exits 255 with 'incorrect magic' for a bad file; at least one `-print-*` option is required and the file must be a valid NIFTI, `-print-xml` is CIFTI-only.